InukaAsith/TG_OnlineTracker/README.md

 ## 😐 Features

-- Track real tikes that user is online by checking in each x seconds
+- Track real times that user is online by checking in each x seconds
 - Report is sent to a dump chat

 ### Self-hosting (For Devs) ⚔